The Goddess Annapurna Mata

 - The fast can only be broken at night after one has completed the Puja and worshipped Goddess Annapurna

-- One should chant ‘Annapurna Devi Ashtakam’ as it is considered to be auspicious and favorable particularly on Annapurna Jayanti.
+- One should chant ‘Annapurna Devi Ashtakam’ as it is considered to be auspicious and favourable, particularly on Annapurna Jayanti.

 Annapurna Jayanti is an ancient Hindu festival that observes the significance of food.
 The auspicious day pays homage to Annapurna Devi who is considered to be the Goddess of nourishment and is an incarnation of Parvati Devi.
 Annapurna Jayanti is celebrated on the ‘Purnima’ of the ‘Margashirsha’ month.
 The worshippers pray to Goddess Annapurna with utmost sincerity, devotion and commitment.
 The puja rituals are predominantly performed by women.
 Thanks to the diversity of India, Annapurna Jayanti is marked with various traditions and customs across the country.
 The temples in Varanasi, Haridwar, Allahabad, Karnataka, Madhya Pradesh, and Odisha celebrate this festival with grand pomp and fanfare.

 Akshaya Tritiya is believed to be the birthdate of Goddess Annapurna.
 The festival date changes every year as it is set as per the lunisolar of the Hindu calendar.
 According to the Gregorian calendar, it falls in April or May annually.
-This day is considered to be extremely auspicious and favorable for purchasing gold jewelry.
+This day is considered to be extremely auspicious and favourable for purchasing gold jewellery.

 Praying to Annapurna Devi with a lot of sincerity will make sure that you never go hungry.
-You will never feel any dearth of food or other essentials in your homes.
+You will never feel any dearth of food or other essentials in your home.
 With her blessings, you will be bestowed with health, wealth, and prosperity.
-The deity not only fulfills the material requirements of the devotees but also spiritual needs.
+The deity fulfils not only the material requirements of the devotees but also the spiritual needs.
 Married women can pray for the long life of their husbands and wish for a happy married life.

 She eliminates fear and offers welfare and protection.
 When we pray to Mother Annapurna, she blesses us with the attainment of renunciation and knowledge.
 The wisdom that this deity provides is the realization that ‘giving’ is what true spirituality is all about.
 She makes us learn that renunciation will let us stay in equanimity in all of the situations that life throws at us.